The summer trail running season is upon us and our Hut Run Hut trips are in full swing. Here’s a look at our first trip back in July.

 We joined friends at the Lindley Hut last week and did a cool tour on and around nearby Star Peak.
 I’ve always considered April to be prime time for the Braun Huts…

-It wasn't much of a start, but this winter has sure developed into something nice.
-This past January has seen tons of snow so far, and while it's early and things can change, the stability in the backcountry has been really good as well. (more…)
+Stacking tracks.
+It wasn’t much of a start, but this winter has sure developed into something nice.
+This past January has seen tons of snow so far, and while it’s early and things can change, the stability in the backcountry has been really good as well. (more…)

 We escaped the busy-ness of Aspen during the holidays and spent Christmas Eve up at Green-Wilson Hut, one of the Braun Huts above Ashcroft.